History of Lubell Rosen, LLC

 From the beginning, Lubell & Rosen believed that marketing was a key to the Firm’s success.
 Steve and Mark would spend their nights and weekends attending community events, hosting radio shows, or marketing their firm at business gatherings.

 Lubell & Rosen moved its office to Fort Lauderdale.
 The firm’s clientele also began to shift to more specialized medical practices in 2003.
-The firm hired its first associates at that time as we continued to grow.
-The firm hired Lena Hernandez as bookkeeper to manage the financials.
-She is still with the firm today.

 In the fall of 2004, there existed a medical malpractice crisis in Florida.
 Doctors and lawyers were at odds as insurance prices were no longer affordable.
 Lubell Rosen saw an opportunity.
 We invented “Pre-Paid Legal Defense” for doctors.
 The plan covered all the doctors’ attorney’s fees and expenses.
 Lubell Rosen unveiled its program to the medical community and immediately received rave reviews.